eagle-io/docs/source/api/resources/nodes.rst

     **notify**                          String      *Optional - Default is NEVER*.
                                                     When notifications should be triggered:
                                                     *[NEVER, ALWAYS, AWAY_FROM_NORMAL, TOWARDS_NORMAL]*.
-                                                    DISCRETE states and the *NORMAL* RANGE state is restricted to:
+                                                    The *NORMAL* RANGE state is restricted to:
                                                     *[NEVER, ALWAYS]*
     **categoryId**                      ObjectId    Id of :ref:`owner category <api-resources-owners>` to assign to this state.
                                                     Required when *notify* option is not *NEVER*